MummyDing/FileDatabaseDemo/README.md

 # FileDatabaseDemo
-a simple  java file database dome
+A simple  java file database dome.
+This file database contains a student table with four fields,you can add,update and delete data from it.